Glenn Babb

-Glenn Robin Ware Babb (born 4 June 1943) is a former politician and diplomat for the former apartheid government in South Africa.
-More recently he has been a businessman and entrepreneur.
+Glenn Robin Ware Babb (4 June 1943 - 25 June 2024) was a former politician and diplomat for the former apartheid government in South Africa.
+More recently he was a businessman and entrepreneur.
 From 1985 to 1987 he had a high-profile posting in Canada where he was his government's ambassador to Ottawa and made frequent public statements against the anti-apartheid movement and in defence of his government and in opposition to the movement for economic sanctions on and disinvestment from South Africa that the Canadian government was leading internationally.

 Babb was educated at Stellenbosch University and at Oxford having been awarded the Joerg Gosteli bursary.
 While at Oxford, he rowed with the Lincoln College VIII and was part of the first crew to attempt to beat the Guards' record of fifteen and half hours for rowing from Oxford to London.
 Thereafter he joined South Africa's Department of Foreign Affairs.
 He also earned a law degree from the University of South Africa with a distinction in Constitutional Law.